Ramón Martínez (pitcher)

-Ramón Jaime Martínez (born March 22, 1968) is a Dominican-American former pitcher in Major League Baseball.
-He won 135 games over a 13-year career, mostly with the Los Angeles Dodgers.
+Ramón Jaime Martínez (born March 22, 1968) is a Dominican-American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Los Angeles Dodgers, Boston Red Sox, and Pittsburgh Pirates.
+He won 135 games over a 13-year career, mostly with the Dodgers.
 He is the older brother of Hall of Fame pitcher Pedro Martínez, and is currently a senior advisor in Latin America for the Baltimore Orioles.

 Baseball career

 Los Angeles Dodgers

 Martínez was signed by the Los Angeles Dodgers as an amateur free agent on September 1, 1984, and was the youngest player in the National League when he made his major league debut on August 13, 1988, against the San Francisco Giants.
 He allowed only one run on four hits in 7 2/3 innings in a game the Dodgers eventually won in 11 innings.
 He got his first career win on August 29 against the Montreal Expos.
-That season, he won his first and only World Series ring with the 1988 Los Angeles Dodgers.
+The Dodgers won the World Series in October, and Martinez received a World Series ring.

 He had a breakout season in 1990, when he won 20 games, struck out 18 batters in a game (on June 4), was selected an All-Star, led the major leagues with 12 complete games, and finished second in strikeouts as well as in the Cy Young Award balloting.
 He remained a solid pitcher for several years, winning 17 games in 1991 and 1995.
 On July 14 of the latter year, Martínez no-hit the Florida Marlins 7-0 at Dodger Stadium.
 In his no-hitter, the only thing that kept him from a perfect game was a walk to Tommy Gregg with two outs in the 8th inning.

 Early in the 1998 season, Martínez suffered a torn rotator cuff and torn cartilage, which was surgically repaired on June 30.
 The Dodgers did not pick up a $5.6 million option after 1998 and he signed with the Boston Red Sox.

 In 11 seasons with the Dodgers, he was 123–77 with a 3.45 ERA and 1,314 strikeouts, and was the team's opening day starter five times.